ubong-s/sneakerverse-react/README.md

 -  This application fetches products data from the [DatoCMS](https://www.datocms.com/) using graphql
 -  Stripe is integrated [Code](https://github.com/ubong-s/sneakerverse-react/blob/main/src/components/StripeCheckout.js)

 ## Improvements that can be made

 -  Use a project management too to manage processes
 -  Incorporate a testing library
--  Add filter ny color
+-  Add filter by colors